Wenveo/rion/README.md

 If you need to run on another platform, please compile it yourself.

-*Pre-release 0.1.0.0 uses AOT compilation*
+*The Release Version uses AOT compilation*